stoplightio/spectral/README.md

 **What is the difference between Spectral and [Speccy](https://github.com/wework/speccy)?**

 With Spectral, lint rules can be applied to _any_ JSON object, not just OAS 3 documents.
 The rule structure is different between the two.
 Spectral uses [JSONPath](http://goessner.net/articles/JsonPath/) `path` parameters instead of the `object` parameters (which are OAS-specific).
 Rules are also more clearly defined (thanks to TypeScript typings) and now require specifying a `type` parameter.
 Some rule types have been enhanced to be a little more flexible.

-An example of this includes the ability to specify the object to be linted in the `path` parameter itself, instead of relying on rule-specific options to be applied.

 ## Contributing